sjoerdvankreel/firefly-synth-2/README.md

 * Builds and runs on win/lin (ubuntu 22+)/mac.
 ARM mac only, no intel.
 * Only tested on reaper and bitwig.
 * Only osci, inter-osci modulation, per-voice fx, global fx, envelopes and audio mixer matrix implemented.
-* Stock JUCE GUI, no patch saving/loading, no presets, no delay, reverb, LFO's, MTS-ESP, no global audio routing (routing is hardcoded), no CV-routing, even ENV1 is only connected to per-voice amp, the others route nowhere.
+* Stock JUCE GUI, no patch saving/loading, no presets, no delay, reverb, LFO's, MTS-ESP, no CV-routing, even ENV1 is only connected to per-voice amp, the others route nowhere.
 Let alone stuff like an arpeggiator.

 # Some demo material
 * Bowed strings